openshift/enhancements/enhancements/installer/aws-permissions-check-bypass.md

 complex permissions situations.

-Take the installer out of needing to worry about generating a manifest for CCO and just allow the person installing the cluster to provide their own manifests before starting the cluster creation phase.
+Take the installer out of needing to worry about generating a manifest for CCO and just allow the person installing the cluster to provide their own CloudCredentialOperatorConfig manifests before starting the cluster creation phase.

+The proposed implementation makes global cross-cloud changes to the install-config and the proposed changes only address AWS.
+It would be possible to put the `forceCredentialsMode` field into a platform-specific section, and the CloudCredentialOperatorConfig CRD could be modified to have platform-specific overides as well.

 ## Infrastructure Needed [optional]

-An pair of AWS accounts where the root account has the ability to set/modify SCP polcies, and a second child account to be subject to the policies defined in the SCP.
+(For testing and for any ongoing e2e) A pair of AWS accounts where the root account has the ability to set/modify SCP polcies, and a second child account to be subject to the policies defined in the SCP.